flowchain/node-p2p-chord/README.md

 });
 ```

-To create a new node.
+To create a new virtual node.

 ```
 var server = require('./libs/server');